sebastiankasprzak/AzureMonitorAddonForSplunk/Configuration-of-Splunk.md

 The parameters are:

-NOTE: the Logs use eventHub, whereas the Metrics use subscriptionId.
-The rest of the parameters are needed in both.
+NOTE: The SPN creds are those required to get into the key vault.
+The subscriptionID, vaultName, secretName, secretVersion are required to address the secret containing the creds that can actually do the work.

 | Parameter Name | Value | Notes |
 |----------------|-------|-------|